-If the customer is Then Medical Assistance benefits may be approved if the customer is otherwise eligible.
-However, a DDSA referral is required for a random sample of these customers to confirm the disability. , Medical Assistance benefits may be approved if the applicant is otherwise eligible.
+If the customer is Then Considered disabled (SMI A) Medical Assistance benefits may be approved if the customer is otherwise eligible.
+However, a DDSA referral is required for a random sample of these customers to confirm the disability.
+Presumed disabled (SMI B) Medical Assistance benefits may be approved if the applicant is otherwise eligible.
 However, a DDSA referral is required to confirm disability.